-Pattaya, which is located in the south-southwestern part of Chonburi province and very close to most of the industrial areas in Rayong province, is a preferred place to live because it has a large expat community and attendant expat infrastructure.
-Most expats in Pattaya are retired or run a small business there oriented to tourists, but many expats are there because they work for an industrial operation in the eastern seaboard.
-Other expats (exporters, gems, internet businesses, etc.) are represented by smaller numbers.
+Pattaya, which is a seaside tourist city located in the south-southwestern part of Chonburi province and very close to most of the industrial areas in Rayong province, is a preferred place to live because it has a large expat community so it has lots of expat restaurants and shopping.
+However, the vast majority of expats in Pattaya are tourists and retirees.
+Many run a small business oriented to tourists.
+However, some expats are there because they work for an industrial operation in the eastern seaboard.

 There are many housing estates and condominiums scattered around Chonburi and Rayong provinces (well outside Pattaya), and they are often not covered well by mainstream real estate people who tend to stick to conventional small territories.
 Some of these housing estates and condos are very nice.
 You just need to know where to look to find them.
 Some are luxurious tropical paradises.

 Many of the nice housing estates are located not far from the two main highways, usually in close proximity to industrial estates, golf courses or other nice scenery, and of course seaside and tourist locations.